adamdubsky/github-setup/README.md

 1. Open the Command Prompt or Windows PowerShell.
 It can be opened in various methods:
    - For the Command Prompt, type in WINDOWS-R, then type in "cmd" in the dialog box.
-   - Bring up start menu, and serach for "Command Prompt" or "PowerShell"
+   - Bring up start menu, and search for "Command Prompt" or "PowerShell"

 2. In the window with the command prompt (or powershell), type in the command for ssh: